 You're not limited to the components and APIs bundled with React Native.
 React Native has a community of thousands of developers.
 If you're looking for a library that does something specific, please refer to this guide about finding libraries.

-Most apps will end up using one of these basic components.
+Most apps will end up using one or more of these basic components.

 These common user interface controls will render on any platform.

 Unlike the more generic